-Whether before or during a flight, knowing when you will be able to grab a bite to eat while traveling for business is critical.
-After the often mad dash through airport security, tracking down your gate, boarding and taking off, the flight itself is usually the first opportunity travelers have to catch their breath, hydrate and refuel.
-However, new restrictions produced by COVID-19 have made eating in the airport and onboard more difficult, and travelers should get used to either prepping food or having a meal plan prior to heading to the airport.
+Whether before or during a flight, knowing when you will be able to grab a bite to eat while travelling for business is critical.
+After the often mad dash through airport security, tracking down your gate, boarding and taking off, the flight itself is usually the first opportunity travellers have to catch their breath, hydrate and refuel.
+However, new restrictions produced by COVID-19 have made eating in the airport and onboard more difficult, and travellers should get used to either prepping food or having a meal plan prior to heading to the airport.

 How to Prepare

 There is a standard narrative among airlines, and many are coming together to say the same thing – bring your own food and beverages.
 TSA guidelines provide travellers with an overview of allowable food items that can be carried through security.
 It’s important to note that the final decision rests with TSA officers on whether an item is allowed through a security checkpoint.
 Please be sure to monitor TSA guidelines for ongoing changes.

 Notable TSA Food Policies